airr-community/ogrdb/scripts/readme.md

 [genotype_statistics.R](https://github.com/airr-community/ogre/blob/master/scripts/genotype_statistics.R) is a script that can be used to create the Genotype File.
 It is independent of any particular inference tool.
 The script also generates a report containing plots that illustrate genotype quality ([example](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf)).
-You can use the genotype and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.
+You can use the filee and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.

-The use of the script with various tools is described at the end of this file.
+The use of the script with specific inference tools is described at the end of this file.

 ### Prerequisites

-*Germline_file - FASTA file containing the IGHV reference germline sequences provided as input to the inference tool.*
 *Germline_file - FASTA file containing the IGHV reference germline sequences provided as input to the inference tool.*

 * Sequences must correspond exactly to those used by the tool.